How Commercial Solar Can Help Your Business

 Size

 Commercial solar projects are often larger.
 Not only do commercial buildings require more electricity, but commercially sized solar panels and storage batteries are larger.
 This is to capture more sunlight and provide more power to the building.
+Commercial projects for small businesses may be similar to residential projects.
+Residential solar projects are typically smaller, limited by roofspace and designed to meet household usage.

 Installation